Surveys and

 studies

-Although many people in Switzerland suffer from or know someone who suffers from psychological issues, they are reluctant to try out digital aids for their prevention and treatment.
+Although many people in Switzerland suffer from or know someone who suffers from psychological issues, they are reluctant to try out digital services for their prevention and treatment.
 Young people are particularly open to trying digital forms of therapy and consider them useful.

 Willingness to try online help for psychological issues

 Almost half of those surveyed would be willing to use digital apps to boost their mental health (prevention), online self-tests and online therapy with a specialist.
-In other words, digital aids offer plenty of untapped potential in supporting those with psychological issues.
+In other words, digital services offer plenty of untapped potential in supporting those with psychological issues.

 Opportunity for mental health

 Offers for online psychotherapy are already available in Switzerland, but they currently have to be paid for by patients themselves.
-Online psychotherapy shows particularly high acceptance among young people and could be an opportunity to offer this group, which is particularly affected by psychological stress, flexible therapy options, e.g. to bridge waiting times.
+Online psychotherapy shows particularly high acceptance among young people and could be an opportunity to offer this group, which is particularly affected by psychological stress, flexible therapy options, for example to bridge waiting times.
 It could be a useful alternative to personal counselling at the therapist’s office.
 Cost coverage under basic insurance is currently under discussion (as at April 2024).
 Approximately 40% of the population can imagine making use of this offer.

 Representative study